NREL Provides First-of-its-Kind Guidance Promoting Safety Standards for Natural Gas Vehicle Maintenance Facilities

 The handbook and webinar are designed to empower managers to evaluate their facilities and understand the physical modifications or changes in operating protocols necessary to be in compliance with CNG codes, as well as establish and maintain effective working relationships with local code officials.
 NREL experts will be joined by representatives from Gladstein, Neandross & Associates and Sandia National Laboratories in presenting the webinar.

-This work was funded by the Vehicle Technologies Office Clean Cities Program in the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy.
+This work was funded by the Vehicle Technologies Office Clean Cities and Communities Program in the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy.

 Learn more about NREL’s sustainable transportation research.